Corporate lobbying and US federal grants: Information in exchange for compensation

 This article studies the influence of executive risk-taking incentives on lobbying.
 Executive compensation is a common tool for aligning their risk-taking with that of shareholders.
 In particular, stock options have been widely used in compensation contracts for corporate employees.
 Investment in lobbying is a mechanism available to executives to protect the firm against risk.
 We use the implementation of the 2005 Financial Accounting Standard 123R (hereinafter FAS 123R) as a quasi-natural experiment to explore the role of option compensation in lobbying spending.
 The FAS 123R increased the cost of granting options as compensation, leading to a plausible exogenous shift in favor of diminishing option-based compensation.
 Our results show that the exogenous decrease in option-based compensation has a negative impact on lobbying expenditure, i.e. the need to buy political protection decreases as incentives for executive risk-taking decline.

-Presented @ The 12th Christmas Meeting of Belgian Economists (University of Antwerp, 2024, forthcoming), DeFiPP seminar UNamur (Namur, 2024, forthcoming), Universidad de Los Andes School of Management 2024 Research Symposium (Bogota, 2024, forthcoming), Universidad de Los Andes School of Management AGORA Seminar (Bogota, 2023).
+Presented @ LAGV AMSE (Marseille, 2025), Research Seminar in Finance (Tecnologico de Monterrey, 2025, Mexico), The 12th Christmas Meeting of Belgian Economists (University of Antwerp, 2024, Belgium), CeReFiM seminar (Université de Namur, 2024, Belgium), Universidad de Los Andes School of Management 2024 Research Symposium (Bogota, 2024, Colombia), Universidad de Los Andes School of Management AGORA Seminar (Bogota, 2023, Colombia).
 (Early working paper version upon request)

-Interlocking directorates and risk-taking incentives (with Mantilla, D.)
+Interlocking directorates and risk-taking incentives (with Mantilla, D. and Schorch, S.)

 This paper studies how directorate interlocks impact risk-taking incentives.
 Using option-based compensation to measure risk-taking incentives, we demonstrate that directors with a larger network are less sensitive to risk.
 To support the causal hypothesis, we leverage executives exit of a firm as a quasi-natural experiment to explore the network-risk relationship.
 The exit of an executive decreases the centrality of the executives from the firm and the executives indirectly linked to the same firm, resulting in a plausibly exogenous decrease of their network.
 Our results are in line with the resource dependency theory suggesting that networks reduce uncertainty.